nrkno/sofie-core/.github/ISSUE_TEMPLATE/QUESTION.md

 https://nrkno.github.io/sofie-core/docs/for-developers/contribution-guidelines
 -->

-## About me
+## About Me
 <!--
-Tell us who / which organization you are representing.
+Tell us who / which organization you are representing, and how the Sofie team will be able to contact you.
-Example: This PR is contributed by NRK
+Example: This issue is posted on behalf of the NRK.
 -->

-## My question
+## My Question
 <!-- Write your question below. -->